Muslim conquests of Afghanistan: Khorasan

 The fighting at Deir al-Ahnaf went on until Ahnaf, after being informed of a Turkic chief inspecting the outposts, went there during a particular night and successively killed three Turkic chiefs during their inspection.
 After learning of their deaths, the Khakan became afflicted by it and withdrew to Balkh, then he withdrew across the river to Turkestan.
 Yazdegerd meanwhile left from Marw al-Rudh to Merv, from where he took his empire's wealth and proceeded to Balkh to join the Khakan.
 He told his officials that he wanted to hand himself to the protection of the Turks, but they advised him against it and asked him to seek protection from the Arabs which he refused.
 He left for Turkestan while his officials took away his treasures and gave them to Ahnaf, submitting to the Arabs and being allowed to go back to their respective homes.

 Abdullah b.
 Amir went to Khorasan from Kerman in 650 and set out along with a vanguard of Tamimi Arabs and 1,000 asawira via Quhistan.
-The people of Tabasayn had broken their peace treaty and had allied with the Hepthalites of Herat. al-Ahnaf reconquered Quhistan and defeated Herat's Hepthalites at Nishapur.
-The kanarang or marzban of Tus asked the Arabs for assistance against the raiding Hepthalites of Herat and Badghis.
+The people of Tabasayn had broken their peace treaty and had allied with the Hephthalites of Herat. al-Ahnaf reconquered Quhistan and defeated Herat's Hephthalites at Nishapur.
+The kanarang or marzban of Tus asked the Arabs for assistance against the raiding Hephthalites of Herat and Badghis.
 He agreed to a peace agreement for 600,000 dinars.

-The Hepthalite action prompted the Muslims undertaking military operation to secure their positions in Khorasan.
+The Hephthalite action prompted the Muslims undertaking military operation to secure their positions in Khorasan.
 After the fall of Tus, Ibn Amir sent out an army against Herat.
 The ruler (marzaban or azim) of the place agreed to a peace treaty for Herat, Badghis and Pushang for a tribute of 1 million dirhams.
-The ruler who was known as azim or the "mighty one" in Futuh al-Buldan, may have been a Hepthalite chief.
+The ruler who was known as azim or the "mighty one" in Futuh al-Buldan, may have been a Hephthalite chief.
 The Rashidun Caliphs followed the earlier rule of Muhammad of imposing jizya on several bodies jointly and in some cases also imposed the condition that they host Muslims.
 This rule was followed in most Iranian towns, with the jizya not specified on per capita basis, but being left to the local rulers, though some Muslim commanders stressed the amount on the ability of the ruler to pay.
 The same wording can be seen in Ibn Amir's treaty.